How is the course structured?

 - Medical emergencies in football

 What you'll be able to do with this qualification

-This is the third course on our medical pathway, and by completing it you will be eligible to move on to the Intermediate Trauma Medical Management in Football (ITMMiF) where you’ll be able to complement the skills you have developed.
+This is the third course on our medical pathway, and by completing it you may be eligible to move on to the Intermediate Trauma Medical Management in Football (ITMMiF) where you’ll be able to complement the skills you have developed.

 What’s important to recognise about this course is, because of the nature and responsibility associated with first aid provision, and in line with current UK guidelines, it will need to be renewed every three years.

 So, to remain qualified and ‘in-date’ beyond the initial three-year period, you’ll have to commit to taking and passing another EMFAiF course within the final three months prior to expiry of your qualification and in the subsequent three year periods thereafter.